Blogging old posts can be historic & fun

 Only one bigamist per family, thank you!

-“My grandfather lied to my grandmother.
-I guess it runs in the family.*
+I guess it may have run in the family. *

 But I never got married while I still had a family.
 That’s what I’m talking about.
-He lied about being married at the time he married the only grandmother I ever knew Continue reading
+He lied about being married at the time he married the only grandmother I ever knew.
+Continue reading

 Touch at least one heart with Meet-Up now